-I hear people say, “oh, it’s worth it once you slog through [X impenetrable author] for the brilliance.”
+I keep hearing people say, “oh, it’s worth it once you slog through [X impenetrable author] for the brilliance.”
 And yes, I have found that to be the case for some authors.
 But look, some of us just don’t have fucking time.
 I’m not saying I’m too busy doing other things.
 I’m a student, this is my job.
 All I do is read, and I try very hard to slog through these authors every single day.
-I’m saying I literally cannot physically read fast enough in a given allotted time to properly digest an entire assigned book.
+I’m saying I literally cannot physically read fast enough in a given allotted time to properly digest an entire book by those impenetrable authors.
 Or even most of it.
 Or half.
 The time-spent-to-intellectual-benefit ratio is completely skewed for this type of dense, convoluted writing.
 I can learn so much more from a podcast or documentary or narrative ethnography about a similar topic.
 Hell, in terms of time spent to benefits, I’ve absorbed a lot more from following decolonial and feminist anthropologists on Twitter than from trying and failing to read Donna Haraway.

 So yeah.
 Maybe academia isn’t for me.